 Mimosas on the Patio: “Mimosas at Mockingbird in the afternoon.
 The patio has the best view of KCMO.
 It’s the best-looking bar in KCK by a long shot.”

 Neighborhood Gems: “For dinner, I’m gonna shout out Sparker Kitchen.
 They have a salmon Philly on their menu that you can’t find anywhere else.
 I like the salmon bites with a side of Sparker Fries.
 I have no idea what’s on the fries, and they won’t tell me.”

 Late Night: “I love a good dive bar.
 My neighborhood dive bar is The Easy Inn.
 They do ‘Taco Wednesdays,’ just to be different.
-For five dollars they give you three tacos, an eight-ounce beer and a shot of whiskey.”
+For five dollars they give you three tacos, a twelve-ounce beer and a shot of whiskey.”